shiruken/hackintosh/README.md

 _Note: You can now remove the USB drive but keep it handy for debugging issues with your Hackintosh._

+### Enable the Graphics Card

+1. Modify the Clover configuration on the EFI partition of `Macintosh SSD`
+    * Boot
+      * Remove the `-wegnoegpu` boot argument
+      * Add the `agdpmod=pikera` boot argument
+    * Devices
+      * Clear value of `IntelGFX` field
+    * Graphics
+      * Uncheck `Inject Intel`
+2. Reboot the computer and modify the BIOS Settings
+    * Peripherals
+      * Initial Display Output → **PCIe Slot 1**
+    * Chipset
+      * Internal Graphics → **Disabled**
+3. Save the changes and reboot the computer
+4. Disconnect the HDMI cable from the motherboard and connect a DisplayPort cable to the graphics card
+5. You should now be using the natively-supported discrete graphics card (as of macOS 10.15.1)

+_Note: You should also make these changes to your USB drive Clover configuration so that it can properly boot your system if the `Macintosh SSD` EFI partition gets messed up.
+If you don't update the configuration, you'll have to swap back to using the integrated graphics instead of the discrete graphics card._

 ### Map USB Ports

 Apple's USB driver implementation restricts macOS to only 15 HS/SS ports.
 During the installation process, we utilized RehabMan's [USBInjectAll](https://github.com/RehabMan/OS-X-USB-Inject-All) kext and USB port limit kext patches to `com.apple.iokit.IOUSBHostFamily` and `com.apple.driver.usb.AppleUSBXHCI` to circumvent this restriction.
 While useful during installation, it is generally recommended that these workarounds be removed in favor of a custom SSDT or port injector kext for the final system configuration to avoid buffer overruns and sleep/wake issues.
 In order to map out the custom port injection for system, we will be using corpnewt's [USBMap](https://github.com/corpnewt/USBMap) Python script and following along with the process described in [Carl Mercier's YouTube video](https://www.youtube.com/watch?v=j3V7szXZZTc).